-- Warning Stage 2 (Warning Stage) River level is 65' and forecast to rise. - Conditions exist which could result in a flood emergency, such as continuing and excessive rainfall or an unusually rapid snowmelt. - At Warning Stage 2, the staffing of additional ICS positions will be warranted. - City Manager, or designee, shall evaluate the need to activate a Level III EOC and fill the Operations Section Chief position and Logistics Section Chief position of the EOC. - The City Manager and County Administrator, or designees, will be notified of upgrade to Warning Stage Once notified of Warning Stage 2 condition, the City Manager and County Administrator or designees will notify all department heads. - Department will review Emergency Operations Plan and ensure department readiness including procedures for alerting and mobilizing emergency organizations. - Each department head or designee will review and implement Warning Stage II activities. - If not already staffed, fill the Public Information Officer position, which will answer public inquiries and advise news media of situation. - The Operations Chief, or designee, will check with mass care centers for readiness (Operations Chief may consider staffing the Care and Shelter Branch) and contact Red Cross. - The Operations Chief shall ensure of the availability and readiness of regular and auxiliary equipment and personnel (Operations Chief may consider staffing the Public Works, Fire, Law, and Medical Branches and this time.). - Department Heads or designees will advise emergency personnel to provide for safety of their families. - The EOC Director, through the Liaison Officer, should contact the Superintendent of the Yuba City Unified School District and the Sutter County Superintendent of Schools of further closures, including private schools, regarding possible school closures. - The EOC Director will insure documentation of all flood related events. - The EOC Director with meet with department heads to discuss emergency preparedness.
-EOC Coordinator will prepare rosters of personnel for operational periods in the EOC. - The City Manager and County Administrator of Yuba City and Sutter County shall convene to evaluate the feasibility of activating one, joint EOC, or to activate individual EOC's.
-City and County will coordinate their activation of their EOC's.
+- Warning Stage 2, river level is 65' and forecast to rise. - Conditions exist which could result in a flood emergency, such as continuing and excessive rainfall or unusually rapid snowmelt. - At Warning Stage 2, the staffing of additional ICS positions will be warranted. - The City Manager, or designee, shall evaluate the need to activate a Level III EOC and fill the Operations Section Chief position and Logistics Section Chief position. - The City Manager and County Administrator, or designees, will be notified of the upgrade to Warning Stage 2.
+Once notified of Warning Stage 2 condition, the City Manager and County Administrator or designees will notify all City Department Directors. - Each City Department will review Emergency Operations Plan and ensure department readiness, including procedures for alerting and mobilizing emergency organizations. - Each department head or designee will review and implement Warning Stage II activities. - If not already staffed, fill the Public Information Officer position, which will answer public inquiries and advise news media of the situation. - The Operations Chief, or designee, will check with mass care centers for readiness (Operations Chief may consider staffing the Care and Shelter Branch) and contact Red Cross. - The Operations Chief shall ensure the availability and readiness of regular and auxiliary equipment and personnel (the Operations Chief may consider staffing the Public Works, Fire, Law, and Medical Branches at this time.). - Department Directors or designees will advise emergency personnel to provide for the safety of their families. - The EOC Director, through the Liaison Officer, should contact the Superintendent of the Yuba City Unified School District and the Sutter County Superintendent of Schools, including private schools, regarding possible school closures. - The FOC Director will ensure documentation of all flood-related events. - The EOC Director with meet with Department Directors to discuss emergency preparedness.
+EOC Coordinator will prepare rosters of personnel and operational periods in the EOC. - The City Manager and County Administrator of Yuba City and Sutter County shall convene to evaluate the feasibility of activating one joint EOC or activating individual EOC's.
+The city and County will coordinate the activation of their EOC's.